AdilShamim8/ML-Roadmap-and-Notes/README.md

 </p>

 <div align="center">
-⭐ **If you find this repository helpful, please consider giving it a star!** ⭐
+⭐ If you find this repository helpful, please consider giving it a star! ⭐
 </div>

 <!--
 Made by Adil Shamim
-Last updated: October 2025
+Last updated: December 2025
 -->